NicoMandel/rosprofiler/README.md

            using the decrease in flight time due to power consumption. tf = (V*(IaRating * safety) / P0 + Pe) with Pe = V*I and P0 trough t0.
 Then we divide t0 - tf by t0 to get the relative decrease in flight time.
            other calculation [here](https://www.quora.com/What-is-the-power-consumption-of-a-drone-like-the-Phantom-DJI)
         * [x] relative scaling - multiplication

+## DO AHP FOR:
+Some cases:
+1. Do not really care about the weight, size and power, but want a lot of free space
+2. Do care about size weight and power, but do not want free space on the pc

 ### Bonus AHP stuff which could be used:
 * [ ] Does the system go into swap